 Many treatments are given through your veins (IV).
-This can be through the peripheral veins in your arms or into the larger central veins in your chest through a peripherally inserted central catheter (PICC) line or port.
-A line (tube) is inserted through the skin and into a large vein in your arm (PICC line) or chest (port).
+This can be through the peripheral veins in your arms or through the larger central veins in your chest.
+A line (tube) is inserted through the skin and into a large vein in your arm, neck or chest.
 Once in place, chemotherapy and any other IV drugs can be given through the line and blood tests can be taken from the line, without the need for lots of needle pricks.
+There are several different kinds of central lines used; some are intended for short-term use while others can stay in place for months or even years.